jongjin-kim-ucf/SpanishTextExtraction_Team2/readme.md

 + Analyze the image to identify the text areas
 - Find the area of interest with texts or draw a box for the area with texts
 + Extract the text as a string
-- Map the image to a spanish dictionary
+- Map the image to a spanish dictionary - Use the prebuilt model.
 + Translate the text into Englilsh
 - Build a translator between spanish to english.
 + Then summarize the text